MiniZinc/libminizinc/docs/en/flattening.rst

 where the Boolean variable :math:`b` is :mzn:`true` if the constraint holds and :mzn:`false` if it doesn't hold.

-Once we have the capability to *reify* constraints the treatment of complex formulae is not different from arithmetic expressions.
+Once we have the capability to *reify* constraints, the treatment of complex formulae is no different from arithmetic expressions.
 We create a name for each subexpression and a flat constraint to constrain the name to take the value of its subexpression.